使用变量管理对话框

 Note that this parameter update process brings parameter values directly from the library into the Variant Management dialog, and does not update the copy of the component that is stored in the [ProjectName].PrjPcbVariants file.
 If you later perform one of the Reset commands to reset parameter values, which retrieves values from the PrjPcbVariants file, it may revert a parameter value to an earlier value and overwrite any current changes.
 To ensure that this cannot happen, update the component in the PrjPcbVariants file using the process described below.

-Completely updating an Alternate Part
+Completely Updating an Alternate Part

 If the source component for an Alternate Part has been edited in its library, it can be updated in the design by running the Update from Library dialog.